-Google AdWords allows you to specify a match type for each keyword you bid on.
+Google Ads allows you to specify a match type for each keyword you bid on.
 Yahoo and Bing do too, though there are some slight variations in how they work.
-The three match types in Google are exact, phrase and broad.
+The three match types in Google are exact, phrase, and broad.
 The match type you choose tells the search engine when to match a user’s query to your keyword.
 Here’s how each match type works:

 - Exact: your ad will be served when and only when a user enters the keyword you purchased.
 If you want to make a keyword exact match, you put square brackets around it when you enter it.